1Password/scim-examples/PREPARATION.md

-# Preparing to deploy your 1Password SCIM Bridge
+# Preparing to deploy your 1Password SCIM bridge

-This guide will help you prepare to deploy your 1Password SCIM Bridge.
+This guide will help you prepare to deploy your 1Password SCIM bridge.

 ## High-Level Overview